jmoyers/jmoyers.org/src/content/posts/throughput-reconsidered/index.md

 repository being fully indexed lends itself extremely well to context compression.
-I also think that the system prompt applied here must be relying much more heavily on semantic search and tool use to narrow the context window down to something more reasonable on a per request basis - but behind within Cursor's infra.
+I also think that the system prompt applied here must be relying much more heavily on semantic search and tool use to narrow the context window down to something more reasonable on a per request basis - but behind and within Cursor's infra.
 Just a guess, but if my true token count is >1B over a week, I think they're going to have a Ultra plan problem and have to walk things back.